Post

 A Brief Introduction of Large Language Models (LLMs)

-In recent years, Large Language Models (LLMs) have emerged as the cornerstone of artificial intelligence, marking a transformative leap in the field of natural language processing (NLP).
-These models, exemplified by OpenAI’s GPT-4 and its successors, harness the power of sophisticated neural architectures and vast amounts of training data to achieve remarkable capabilities in understanding, generating, and manipulating human language.
+In recent years, Large Language Models (LLMs) have emerged as a cornerstone of artificial intelligence, marking a transformative leap in the field of natural language processing (NLP).
+Exemplified by OpenAI’s GPT-4 and its successors, these models harness sophisticated neural architectures and vast training datasets to achieve remarkable capabilities in understanding, generating, and manipulating human language.

 Architectures and Underlying Mechanisms